algon-320/toyterm/README.md

 This software is licensed under MIT License.

-The embedded font (M PLUS 1 Code) itself is redistributed under the Open Font License (OFL).
+The embedded fonts (M PLUS 1 Code) are redistributed under the Open Font License (OFL).
-See `font/OFL.txt` for more details.
+See also `font/OFL.txt` for more details.